-Some researchers have used measurement techniques that can complement the above described macroscopic and microscopic techniques.
-On one hand, some crawlers [13, 14] have implemented the DHT and/or PEX functionalities in order to learn the IP addresses of the peers participating in a given swarm.
-On the other hand, some research groups have implemented their own client [2] or a plug-in for a popular BitTorrent client such as Vuze [4].
-These clients (or plug-ins) report information to a log server.
-This technique complements the microscopic measurement mechanisms since it gives very accurate information regarding peer-level performance parameters; for instance, it can provide precise information about a peer's download and upload rates.
+Some researchers have used measurement techniques that can complement the above described Macroscopic and Microscopic techniques.
+On the one hand, some Crawlers [13], [14] have implemented the DHT and/or PEX functionalities in order to learn the IP addresses of the peers participating in a given swarm.
+On the other hand, some research groups have implemented their own client [2] or a plugging for a popular BitTorrent client such as Vuze [4].
+These clients (or pluggings) report information to a log server.
+This technique complements the Microscopic measurements mechanisms since it gives very accurate information regarding peer level performance parameters, for instance it can precisely informs about a peer's download and upload rate.